 The Links, Incorporated

 The Links, Incorporated is an international, not-for-profit corporation, established in 1946.
-It celebrates more than 71 years as a premier women’s volunteer service organization committed to enriching, sustaining and ensuring the cultural and economic survival of African-Americans and other persons of African ancestry.
-It is one of the nation’s oldest and largest volunteer service organizations with more than 14,000 members in 284 chapters located in 42 states, the District of Columbia, and the Commonwealth of the Bahamas.
+It celebrates over 75 years as a premier women’s volunteer service organization committed to enriching, sustaining and ensuring the cultural and economic survival of African-Americans and other persons of African ancestry.
+It is one of the nation’s oldest and largest volunteer service organizations with more than 17,000 members in 299 chapters located in 42 states, the District of Columbia, the Commonwealth of the Bahamas, and the United Kingdom.

 The members of The Links, Incorporated are dedicated women who are active in their respective communities.
 They include influential decision makers, corporate and civic leaders, lawmakers, medical and healthcare professionals, educators, role models, mentors, activists and volunteers who work towards a common vision by engaging like-minded organizations and individuals for partnership.
 Each member works toward the realization of making the name “Links” not only a chain of friendship, but also a chain of purposeful service.

-With more than 5 million service hours recorded in the past three years, members regularly contribute more than 500,000 documented service hours in their respective communities annually – strengthening their communities and enhancing the nation.
+Links members contribute more than 1 million documented hours of community service annually – strengthening their communities and enhancing the nation.
 The organization is the recipient of awards from the UN Association of New York and the Leon H. Sullivan Foundation for its premier programs.
+In 2019, The Links, Incorporated was nominated for a Luxembourg Peace Prize by the Schengen Peace Foundation and recognized by the late Congressman John Lewis as a distinguished organization of outstanding community service and influence.

 The Links Foundation, Incorporated

-In recent years, The Links Foundation, Incorporated has made donations to such entities as: Habitat for Humanity, for the rebuilding of homes in Haiti; Africare, for the construction of The Links maternal waiting homes and the assemblage of Mama Kits; and, National Cares Mentoring Movement, for the advancement of mentoring opportunities across the nation.
-Through its 2012 Grants-in-Aid program, $100,000 in grants was awarded to four non-profits – Club Esteem, Melbourne, Fla.; Kansas City Friends of Alvin Ailey, Kansas City, Kan.; Legacy Media Institute, Petersburg, Va.; and the National Dental Association, headquartered in Washington, DC.
+Additionally, The Links Foundation, Incorporated has made donations to such entities as: Habitat for Humanity, for the rebuilding of homes in Haiti; Africare, for the construction of The Links maternal waiting homes and the assemblage of Mama Kits; and, National Cares Mentoring Movement, for the advancement of mentoring opportunities across the nation.
+Through its Grants-in-Aid program, grants have been awarded to non-profit organizations such as the Children’s Defense Fund, Morgan State University Choir, Hurley Medical Center, schools in Jamaica, and for disaster relief.

 For more information, visit www.linksinc.org.